UST Quadricentennial Celebration: University Marker

+The marker as seen from Plaza Intramuros Drive.

 A one-foot-by-three-feet marble marker in Plaza Intramuros near the main vehicular entrance of the campus was unveiled on February 4, 2010.
 It was designed by architect John Joseph T. Fernandez, Dean of the College of Architecture, and architect Froilan M. Fontecha, faculty member of the same college.
 It bears the name of the university, its seal on the left, and the year 1611 on the right.

 Quadricentennial Square

+The park's marker as seen from Ampuero Drive.

 Replacing the old Colayco Park and its adjacent UST Cooperative Center, the Quadricentennial Square was built as a memorial of the university's four centuries of existence.
-It has two main features: the Quadricentennial Fountain and the Quattromondial.
+It has two main features: the Quadricentennial Fountain and the Quattromondial Monument.
 It is located between the Main Building and the Miguel de Benavides Library.

 The Colayco Shrine, an iron statue commemorating the World War 2 victim Capt.
 Manuel Colayco, was nowhere to be found since its removal from the site in 2006.